AaltoSciComp/scicomp-docs/triton/tut/parallel-mpi.rst

    2. ``--ntasks-per-node=4``
    3. ``--nodes=2`` and ``--ntasks-per-node=2``.

-   Check the CPU efficiency and running time.
    Do you see any difference in the output?

    .. solution::